Permissionless-Software-Foundation/ipfs-p2wdb-service-old/README.md

 There are three primary communication interfaces for a P2WDB:

 - **REST API over HTTP** is the modern way that web 2.0 apps communicate with one another.
 It's fast and efficient, but it's also centralized and easy to censor.
-It's important to provide this interface so that the P2WDB can be accessed by any web apps or phone apps.
+It's important to provide this interface so that the P2WDB can be accessed by web apps or phone apps.

 - **JSON RPC over IPFS** is a censorship resistant replacement for the REST API.
 It's a little slower, but this interface can be accessed by web apps and phone apps while being able to easily tunnel through firewalls and thereby prevent attempts at censorship.